anttisalonen/progbook/rst/c_stack.rst

 C and the stack
 ---------------

 We touched on stack briefly before.
-This chapter goes a bit more in depth on this.
+This section goes a bit more in depth on this.
 Arguably, if you understand the stack then you will also understand pointers and C memory management in general.

 You may remember that a CPU doesn't really have a concept of variables; it has memory accesses and registers.
 What happens, then, when we e.g. define an int in our C code, and use it?
 The value for each variable is stored either in a register or in RAM where it has a specific address, or a specific offset from an address.
 The C compiler reads our C code, sees that we e.g. define a variable, picks a register or a memory address for this variable and generates CPU instructions that use the variable.